Vain Repetitious Prayers

 Powerfully in Acts chapter 7, Stephen, the first martyr after Christ, recounts this very scenario starting from Abraham and the promises made to him regarding his offspring all the way through to the Prophets, King David and his son Solomon.
 He was subsequently stoned to death for his testimony.
 In verse 37 he sites Deuteronomy 18:15-22: ‘This is that Moses, which said to the children of Israel regarding the latter days, ‘A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall you hear.’
 Then in verse 39 he points out that our fathers in their hearts turned back to the ways of Egypt.
 Why else would they need another to ‘Deliver’ to come to take them once again from an oppressive ruler?

-In Matthew 24, which pertains to signs of the end, verse 30, Y’hoshua says this, “And then shall appear the sign of the Son of Adam in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of Adam coming in the clouds of heaven with power and great glory.
+In Matthew 24, which pertains to signs of the end, verse 30, Jesus said this, “And then shall appear the sign of the Son of Adam in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of Adam coming in the clouds of heaven with power and great glory.
 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.”

 The War Rule in the Dead Sea Scrolls reveals that the ‘angelic host’ come with the ‘King of Glory.’ and are “as clouds, clouds of dew and…showers of rain shedding righteousness on all that grows on the earth.”